 I use IFTTT to automatically push new blog posts to social media, create a spreadsheet listing out client payments, text me when it is going to rain tomorrow, email me when a new job board posting matches my criteria, and much more.

 I already mentioned that I find some social media tasks are a bit monotonous and I outsource them.
-I have my virtual assistant take care of social media postings that need manual attention, and use Edgar for the rest.
+I have my virtual assistant take care of social media posts that need manual attention.
+For anything else, I just use Edgar.